vorotina/design/README.md

     );
 ```

-bootstrap file requires src/index.js,
+bootstrap file requires src/index.js
-where we get configuration from Legacy code,
-and invoke appropriate desktop or mobile controller
+where we get configuration from Legacy code and invoke appropriate desktop or mobile controller

 ```javascript
 return service.config()